top of page

 Tell your visitors your story.
 Add catchy text to describe what you do, and what you have to offer.
 The right words can inspire and intrigue your audience, so they’re ready to take action on your site.
 To start telling your story, double click or click Edit Text.

-Welcome - Rachel Wheatley
+Rachel Wheatley

-New Head Grower
+Head Grower

 Rachel, a University of Oxford graduate has 30 years of expertise in vegetable cultivation, ranging from organic olive oil production in Italy's Sabina region to designing city gardens and managing market-scale operations.